cathxrsis/cathxrsis.github.io/drafts/2022-11-30-Dark-Desire.md

 System 2

   : The sub-system that monitors the multiple System 1s and ensures that there are no contradictions between the actions of these systems.
+This maps to the Learning process of desiring machine with the caveat that it works on the immediate (in time) environment.

 System 3

-  : This sub system
+  : This sub system monitors the multiple system 1s of the viable system and improves them to become more efficient and coherent (according to the ethos of system five) over time.
+In terms of the Desiring Machine, this system

 System 4

-  : This sub-system monitors the environment and attempts to
+  : This sub-system monitors the environment and attempts to predict the challenges of the future as well as learning from the failures of the preceding systems.
+It then modifies the preceding systems to better deal with the challenges of the future.
+Like System 2, System 4 maps to the Learning and Meaning processes of the Desiring Machine with the caveat that it monitors the wider environment in both time and space.

 System 5

   : This sub-system maintains the 'ethos' of the system.
-It does acts as th @@ In terms of the Desiring Machine, System 5 comprises the Ideal and the processes of Critique, Desire and Meaning.
-An important point to make here
+It acts almost like a conscience of the system, guiding which actions are 'right' and 'wrong' for the viable system.
+In terms of the Desiring Machine, System 5 comprises the Ideal and the processes of Critique, Desire and Meaning.

-Of course, pa

 Pathologies of the Desiring Machine
 -----------------------------------